ibexa/documentation-user/docs/search/search_for_content.md

 ![Basic Search](img/basic_search.png)

 You can also select a language to search in.
-The results will contain Content items that are translated into this language.
+The results will contain content items that are translated into this language.

-The result list also shows which languages the Content item is translated to.
+The result list also shows which languages the content item is translated to.

 ## Filtered search